resonatehq-examples/example-schedule-reminder-py/README.md

 python reminder_assistant.py
 ```

-You can test the agent by modifying the prompt at the bottom of the file:
+To test the agent, modify the prompt at the bottom of the file:

 ```
 handle = schedule_reminder.run("remindme.1", "Remind me tomorrow at 8am to check out Resonate")